 - Events are processed through the filter using OR logic.
 If you apply a filter, it works regardless of the other filters. - Events that you cleared in the Filter By Severity list never display in the filtered Event Log, even if selected in the Filter by Category list. - Similarly, events that you clear in the Filter by Category list never display in the filtered Event Log.

+Deleting event logs

-Deleting event logs: To delete all events, click Clear Log.
+To delete all events, click Clear Log.
 Deleted events cannot be retrieved.

-To disable the logging of events based on their assigned severity level or their event category, see "Configure event actions" on page 122
+To disable the logging of events based on their assigned severity level or their event category, see Configure Event Actions in this manual.